dapr/docs/daprdocs/content/en/developing-applications/building-blocks/jobs/howto-handle-triggered-jobs.md

 }
 ```

+### Create a job handler

-The following is application code to handle the triggered jobs that are sent back to the application at their dueTime.
+Next, in a second application, you need to create a job handler that handles the triggered jobs that are sent back to the application.

+For example, the following `job-service` application code has a job handler called `handleJob` to deal with the triggered R2D2 job from earlier, at its `"dueTime": "2s"`.

 ```go
 package main